matomatical/neuRL/README.md

 * Apparently there's a DistRL algorithm based on mixtures of gaussians.
   Since, according to Richard, gaussians are common in neurobiology, this could be worth looking at on the basis of its biological plausibility.

+* Is Maximum Entropy Inference applicable?
+I tried but got to a dead end in `Imputation-MaxEnt.ipynb`, but it may be recoverable.